Definition of tight fiscal policy

 - Improve government finances (reduce the budget deficit) by increasing tax revenue and reducing government spending.

-Evaluation tight fiscal policy
+Evaluation of tight fiscal policy

 - Higher income tax rates may create disincentives to work.
 This is a reason why policymakers may prefer to use interest rates to reduce inflationary pressure